 Some areas are "unassigned" and may not fall into specific boundaries.
 If you are unsure whether or not you can join AAHA, contact our member services group.

-Off Ice Training for Squirt/PeeWee/Bantam players.
-Training will be scheduled by AAHA and appear on the calendar under your team tag.
+XLR8 will provide off-ice training for Squirt/PeeWee/Bantam players during the season.
 Players should wear comfortable work-out clothes and comfortable tennis shoes.
 Players should also bring their stick and gloves to every session.

 Coaches and parents need to help kids learn how to be great!
 The article below is a great read to get ready for the start of the season.